Cover restrictions can limit the diagnostic tools at your vet's disposal.

 To make sure you end up with a policy that will give your pet the best possible care, always look beyond the headlines and ask pet insurance companies these three simple questions

-With Petplan’s Covered for Life® pet insurance we have no additional limits for specific conditions or diagnostic tools - our policies even include 10 sessions of hydrotherapy.
+With Petplan’s Covered for Life® pet insurance we have no additional limits for specific conditions or diagnostic tools.
 Yes, of course we also cover dental illness and injury.
 And no, you won’t pay more if you claim than if you don’t.
 We don’t wriggle out of claims.
 We pay 98% of Covered for Life® claims.
 And it’s no surprise that, like Sean and Moz, over 90% of Petplan customers renew with us each year.